chasefinch/amp-renderer/README.md

 The Python AMP Renderer does not insert `preload` links into the `head` of the DOM object for hero images; This can be done by hand for more control over the critical path.

 Since AMPRenderer adds the `amp-runtime` styles to the document, you can also use the [AMP Module Build](https://amp.dev/documentation/guides-and-tutorials/optimize-and-measure/amp-optimizer-guide/explainer/?format=websites#amp-module-build-(coming-soon)) by hand.
-To take advantage of this, transform the import scripts such that imports like this:
+To take advantage of this, rewrite the import scripts such that imports like this:

 	<script async src="https://www.ampproject.org/v0.js"></script>

-become a 2-part import based on [Javascript Modules](https://v8.dev/features/modules#browser), like this:
+become 2-part imports based on [Javascript Modules](https://v8.dev/features/modules#browser), like this:

 	<script type="module" async src="https://www.ampproject.org/v0.mjs"></script>
 	<script nomodule async src="https://www.ampproject.org/v0.js"></script>